Interactive Content Ideas For Your SaaS Business

 Chatbots also entail the feature of logic jumps.
 Therefore, clients with different requirements can get different results.
 They can also be used as outcome quizzes, wherein a customer can input their information in the form of a conversation.
 And the chatbot, using its program can help the client find out their solution, such as ‘Which Content Type Should I Use For My Experience?’

 We like delivering our promises!
 First education, and now SaaS marketing.
-Interactive content comes handy in even more places than you could have imagined.
+Interactive content comes in handy in even more places than you could have imagined.
 And we’ll be telling you all about it!
 If you want to know more about this and have your own insights or doubts, you know we’d love to hear from you!

 Antara Agarwal is a full time marketing consultant at Outgrow.
 She can be found packing her bags for her next trip, often to the mountains.
 And in one of those bags you will always find a half finished book she’s been struggling with for months.